Ravikiran022002/Added-Advanced-Encryption-Standard-A-AES/README.md

   - Fixed at **128 bits** for all AES variants.
   - The round keys are derived from the main encryption key through a key expansion process.
 ---
+### Rounds in AES

+In the Advanced Encryption Standard (AES), each round transforms the state matrix (the internal representation of the data being encrypted) through a series of steps to increase diffusion and security.
+Let's walk through a single AES round based on the provided diagram.

+---

+### **1. Input State Matrix**
+- At the beginning of each round, the state matrix is the current 4x4 block of data being processed.
+- The state matrix undergoes a series of transformations in the following order: **SubBytes**, **ShiftRows**, **MixColumns**, and **AddRoundKey**.

+---

+### **2.Working of the Substitute Bytes Step in AES**

+In the **Substitute Bytes** step of AES, each byte in the state matrix is replaced with a new byte based on a substitution table called the **S-box**.
+The S-box is a 16x16 matrix containing 256 unique values designed for cryptographic security.
+Each input byte is split into two parts: the upper 4 bits (used as the row index) and the lower 4 bits (used as the column index).
+Using these indices, the corresponding value from the S-box is fetched and replaces the input byte.
+This nonlinear substitution step introduces confusion, making it harder for attackers to analyze the cipher.
+The process is applied independently to every byte in the state matrix.

+---

+### **3.Working of the Shift Rows Step in AES**
+In the **Shift Rows** step of AES, the rows of the state matrix are shifted cyclically to the left.
+This operation disrupts the alignment of bytes in each row, adding diffusion to the cipher and making it harder to analyze.

+- **Row 0:** Remains unchanged.
+- **Row 1:** Is shifted one position to the left.
+- **Row 2:** Is shifted two positions to the left.
+- **Row 3:** Is shifted three positions to the left.
+This process does not modify the values of the bytes but rearranges their positions, creating interdependencies between columns for subsequent operations.

+---

+### **4. MixColumns (Column Mixing)**
+- **Purpose**: Mixes the columns of the state matrix to increase diffusion further.
+- **How it works**:
+  - Each column is treated as a polynomial and multiplied with a fixed **MixColumns matrix** using Galois Field arithmetic.
+  - The transformation involves matrix multiplication, where:
+    - Each byte in the column is replaced with a linear combination of the bytes in the column.
+    - The fixed matrix used is:
+      ```
+      [02 03 01 01]
+      [01 02 03 01]
+      [01 01 02 03]
+      [03 01 01 02]
+      ```
+- **Outcome**: Each column of the state matrix is completely mixed, making it harder to trace back to the original data.

+---

+### **5. AddRoundKey (Key Addition)**
+- **Purpose**: Adds a round-specific key to the state matrix to incorporate the encryption key.
+- **How it works**:
+  - The round key, derived from the main encryption key, is XORed with the state matrix.
+  - XOR operation ensures that even small changes in the key or plaintext result in significant differences in the ciphertext.
+- **Outcome**: The resulting matrix is ready for the next round of transformations.

+---

+### **6. Final State Matrix**
+- After completing all four steps, the resulting state matrix is passed to the next AES round.
+- For the final AES round, the **MixColumns** step is omitted to streamline the encryption.

+---
+### Summary
+Each round in AES applies a structured combination of substitution, permutation, mixing, and key addition to transform the input data into a highly secure format.
+The combination of constant and variable inputs ensures both robustness and unpredictability in the encryption process.

+### **AES Encryption and Decryption process Working**

+The **Advanced Encryption Standard (AES)** involves a series of systematic steps for encrypting plaintext and decrypting ciphertext.
+The process is divided into **encryption** and **decryption** phases, with specific operations performed in multiple rounds.
+Below is the detailed working of both phases:

+---

+#### **Encryption Phase**
+1. **Input**:
+   The encryption process begins with a 128-bit block of plaintext and a 128-bit key.
+The plaintext is divided into a 4x4 matrix (called the state), and the key is expanded into multiple round keys using the key expansion algorithm.

+2. **Initial AddRoundKey**:
+   Before any rounds, the plaintext undergoes an initial XOR operation with the first round key.
+This step ensures that the data is mixed with the key before any transformations.

+3. **Rounds (1 to 9)**:
+   Each round includes the following transformations:
+   - **Substitute Bytes**: Every byte in the state is substituted using a fixed **S-Box** (Substitution Box), introducing non-linearity and confusion in the data.
+   - **Shift Rows**: The rows of the state matrix are shifted cyclically.
+The first row remains unchanged, the second row shifts left by one byte, the third by two, and the fourth by three.
+This step provides diffusion.
+   - **Mix Columns**: Columns of the state matrix are transformed using a matrix multiplication over a finite field (GF(2^8)), further diffusing the data.
+(Note: This step is omitted in the final round.)
+   - **AddRoundKey**: A round key derived from the key expansion is XORed with the state matrix, integrating the key into the encryption process.

+4. **Final Round (Round 10)**:
+   The final round is similar to previous rounds but skips the **Mix Columns** step.
+It consists of Substitute Bytes, Shift Rows, and AddRoundKey operations.
+The output after the final round is the encrypted **ciphertext**.

+---

+#### **Decryption Phase**
+1. **Input**:
+   The ciphertext and the same encryption key are inputs for the decryption process.
+The decryption steps reverse the transformations performed during encryption.

+2. **Initial AddRoundKey**:
+   The ciphertext undergoes an XOR operation with the last round key from the key expansion, reversing the initial mixing step from encryption.

+3. **Rounds (10 to 1)**:
+   Each round involves the following reverse transformations:
+   - **Inverse Shift Rows**: The rows of the state matrix are shifted back to their original positions.
+   - **Inverse Substitute Bytes**: Each byte in the state is substituted using the inverse S-Box, reversing the non-linearity introduced during encryption.
+   - **Inverse Mix Columns**: Columns are transformed back using the inverse of the Mix Columns transformation.
+(This step is omitted in the first round of decryption.)
+   - **AddRoundKey**: A round key is XORed with the state matrix, reversing the mixing of data and the key.

+4. **Final Round**:
+   The last round reverses the initial AddRoundKey transformation and completes the decryption process.
+The output is the original **plaintext**.

+---

+#### **Key Expansion**
+The key used in AES is expanded into multiple round keys through a process involving:
+- Rotating bytes in the key.
+- Substituting bytes using the S-Box.
+- XORing with constants derived from the Rijndael key schedule.

+This ensures that each round uses a unique key, enhancing security.

+---

 # **Added Advanced Encryption Standard (A-AES)**